DanielWilkins02/CSC212final/README.md

 ## Koch triangle
 ### Note
 When running, run with Clmg.h and Cturtle in the same folder.
+To run, use powershell and enter the following command
+>g++ final.cpp -o final -mwindows
+>
 That is all!